oyinloyejoshuaoluwaseyi/FCB-Data-Analysis-Dashboard-Report/README.md

   - Marital Status: A significant majority of the students are single, indicating a predominantly young and unmarried demographic.
   - Geographical Concentration: Lagos stands out as the primary residential location for the majority of the students, with other states having significantly fewer students.
   ## Conclusion
   The dashboard effectively uses visualizations to present the data, making it easy to understand and analyze the demographic details of the students.
-Understanding these characteristics can be used to improve the program's outreach strategies, cater to diverse learning styles and potentially predict student succes on prior qualifications.
+Understanding these characteristics can be used to improve the program's outreach strategies, cater to diverse learning styles and potentially predict student success on prior qualifications.